Dave Anderson became the fifth executive director of the Association on Aug. 1, 2009, succeeding Doug Chickering.

 Hauser was named the athletic director at Darlington in 1984 and held that position until coming to the WIAA.
 She served four years on the WIAA sports Advisory Committee and was named District 5 Athletic Director of the Year by the Wisconsin Athletic Directors Association in 1988.

 Since coming to the WIAA, Hauser has overseen the administrative efforts in the sports of golf, soccer, tennis, swimming and diving.
 She has also been instrumental in the officials' program and tournament assignments and planning.

 In 2002, her responsibilities were restructured.
 Her current responsibilities include basketball and soccer, as well as tournament planning, cooperative teams, seeding protocol, conference realignment and athletic director workshops.
-In addition, she assists in maintaining the WIAA Web site and technological aspects of the office.

 Tom Shafranski joined the WIAA staff in 2002.
 His responsibilities are the administration for the sports of golf, hockey, swimming and diving and tennis.
 He also oversees the prestigious WIAA Scholar-Athlete program.